kubernetes/test-infra/prow/ANNOUNCEMENTS.md

 ## New features

 New features added to each component:
+  - *April 6, 2022* Highlight and pin interesting lines.
+To do this, shift-click on log lines in the buildlog lens.
+The URL fragment causes the same lines to be highlighted next page load.
+Additionally, when viewing a GCS log pressing the pin button saves the highlight.
+    The saved highlight automatically displays next page load.
   - *January 24, 2022* It is possible now to define GitHub Apps bots as trusted users to allow automatic tests trigger without relying on `/ok-to-test` from organization member.
 Trigger and DCO plugins configuration now support